GIS 512: Introduction to Remote Sensing (GIS Certificate Elective)

 This course will introduce fundamental principles and practical applications of biomass-to-renewable energy processes, including anaerobic digestion of organic wastes for biogas and hydrogen production, bioethanol production from starch and lignocellulosic materials, biodiesel production from plant oils, and thermoconversion of biomass and waste materials.
 Restricted to engineering seniors and graduate standing in COE, CALS, PAMS or CNR.
 Offered in the Fall semester.

-PA 536: Global Environmental Law and Policy
+PS 536: Global Environmental Law and Policy

 COM 538: Risk Communication